W0812232/JacksonsBookStore/JacksonsBookStore/README.txt

 it works execpt the navbar has not updated its still white and should be purple according the the bootswatch preview

 1546
-oh the navbar was still white beacuse I didn't get to that yet just needed to update layout it is purple now
+oh the navbar was still white beacuse I didn't get to that yet in the tutorial just needed to update layout it is purple now

+2023-10-30
+1132
+testing... still works
+now adding 3rd party tools from CSS_JS.txt file to _Layout

+1144
+adding dropdown
+not showing items
+properties of Dropdown link where cut off in tutorial going to find solution

+1229
+found the missing properties from a post on stackexchange from october 1st 2021 data-toggle="dropdown" aria-haspopup="true" aria-expanded="false"